criblio/appscope/website/src/pages/docs/removing.md

 ---
-title: Uninstalling
+title: Removing
 ---

-## Uninstalling
+## Removing

-You can uninstall AppScope by simply deleting the binary:
+You can remove AppScope by simply deleting the binary:

 ```
 rm -rf scope